• about

 29 Wednesday Oct 2014

-Posted by jensine in day to day, Dublin
+Posted day to day, Dublin

 1940s Dublin, 1943 A Dance Odyssey, dance, dance film, Deirdre Mulrooney, Erina Brady, great night out, Irish-German dancer Erina Brady, Liam OLaoghaire, modern dance, Samuel Beckett Theater, Trinity College